Realization of Precise Perforating Using Dynamic Threshold and Physical Plausibility Algorithm for Self-Locating Perforating in Oil and Gas Wells: CCL Signal Analysis

+As previously established, the raw signal acquired from the CCL is an analog waveform comprising collar signatures, interference signals, and noise, as illustrated in Figs.~\ref{fig3} and~\ref{fig4}.
+Frequency-domain analysis reveals that both casing collar signatures and interference signals typically occupy the frequency band of \SIrange{10}{40}{\hertz}, whereas noise is predominantly concentrated in the higher frequency spectrum.
+Furthermore, based on the characterization of CCL signals in \cite{song2023finite}, the temporal width of the collar signatures is inversely proportional to the logging speed, negatively correlated with the CCL coil length, and independent of the casing collar length.

-Each recognizable collar signal, as shown in Fig.~\ref{fig3} above, features a main peak with a significantly larger amplitude compared to the interferences, which is prevalent among interfering signals.
-To identify the main peaks, collar signals and other signals are normalized and labeled as gold and sky-blue, respectively, as shown in Fig.~\ref{fig5}a.
-To simplify the process, all neighboring signals where actual collars locate are considered as collar signals.
-Actual collars are manually labeled and confirmed to be casing collars.
-Since Fourier transform analysis yields few satisfactory results, signal amplitude is considered an important distinguishing feature between collar signals and other signals (i.e., interference signals).
+Each recognizable collar signature, as shown in Fig.~\ref{fig3}, features a main peak with a significantly larger amplitude than the prevalent signals.
+To identify these main peaks, the CCL waveform is first normalized; subsequently, the collar signatures and non-collar signals are color-coded gold and sky-blue, respectively, as shown in Fig.~\ref{fig5}(a).
+To simplify the analysis, all adjacent waveform segments corresponding to actual collar locations are classified as part of the collar signatures.
+Because Fourier transform analysis yields suboptimal results for this differentiation, signal amplitude and statistical distribution are utilized as the primary distinguishing features between collar signatures and interference signals.

-A violin plot and a histogram illustrating the probability density of the two types of signals are shown in Fig.~\ref{fig5}b and Fig.~\ref{fig5}c, respectively.
-Furthermore, a violin plot of absolute value of normalized samples for collar signals and other signals is presented in Fig.~\ref{fig5}b, and a partial enlargement of Fig.~\ref{fig5}c is shown in Fig.~\ref{fig5}d to provide more details.
-Fig.~\ref{fig5}c indicates that collar signals constitute a very small portion of all signals.
-Fig.~\ref{fig5}b and Fig.~\ref{fig5}d reveal that collar signal samples are largely distributed outside three standard deviations of the mean ($3\sigma$); whereas samples of other signals rarely exhibit such behaviors.
-These features of the CCL signal suggest that collar signals can be identified by analyzing continuous signals with relative amplitudes that surpass a high level of statistical significance.
+Fig.~\ref{fig5}(b) and~(c) present a violin plot and a histogram, respectively, illustrating the probability densities of the two signal types.
+Specifically, the violin plot in Fig.~\ref{fig5}(b) displays the absolute values of the normalized waveforms for both collar signatures and non-collar signals.
+To provide greater detail, a partial enlargement of Fig.~\ref{fig5}(c) is shown in Fig.~\ref{fig5}(d).
+As indicated by Fig.~\ref{fig5}(c), collar signatures constitute a marginal fraction of the total signal data.
+Furthermore, Fig.~\ref{fig5}(b) and~(d) reveals that collar signature samples predominantly fall outside three standard deviations ($3\sigma$) from the mean, a characteristic rarely exhibited by non-collar signals.
+These statistical characteristics suggest that collar signatures can be reliably identified from streaming data by detecting relative amplitudes that exceed a high threshold of statistical significance.